benharosh/berkeley_capstone/README.md

 ### Summary of Findings

-#### Data characteristics:
-* The dataset is slanted towards loyal customers - survey boasted over four times loyal customers (`81.69%`) than disloyal ones (`18.31%`)
-* The dataset exhibits a skew towards customers traveling for business, comprising over double (`69%`) the number of those traveling for personal reasons (`31%`)
-* The dataset maintains a balanced representation between economy (`44.84%`) and business class (`47.92%`) passengers.
-However, only `7.23%` of the airline passengers in the data set were flying economy plus
-* The dataset primarily concentrates on customers who took short to mid-range flights, with the majority of data collected from those traveling less than 4000 miles.
-Specifically, approximately `67.42%` of customers flew distances ranging from 1000 to 3000 miles.

 #### Findings
 * Air travelers who flew mid-range flights (1000-3000 miles) exhibited heightened levels of dissatisfaction compared to those on shorter or longer flights
 * Departure and arrival delays exceeding 20 minutes were found to correlate with increased dissatisfaction levels, contrasting with shorter delays.
 There was almost no dissatisfaction difference between departure and arrival delays, which seems reasonable since those are metrics that are highly correlated (over `90%`)to begin with